apache/pekko/docs/src/main/paradox/io.md

 is able to write them.
 With buffering it is possible to handle short bursts of intensive writes --- but no buffer is infinite.
 "Flow control" is needed to avoid overwhelming device buffers.

-Akka supports two types of flow control:
+Pekko supports two types of flow control:

  * *Ack-based*, where the driver notifies the writer when writes have succeeded.
  * *Nack-based*, where the driver notifies the writer when writes have failed.

-Each of these models is available in both the TCP and the UDP implementations of Akka I/O.
+Each of these models is available in both the TCP and the UDP implementations of Pekko I/O.

 Individual writes can be acknowledged by providing an ack object in the write message (@apidoc[Write](io.Tcp.Write) in the case of TCP and
 @apidoc[Send](io.Udp.Send) for UDP).
 When the write is complete the worker will send the ack object to the writing actor.
 This can be